 Photo credit: BigStockPhoto.com

-About the Author: Dave Thomas covers business and financial topics on the web.
+About the Author: Dave Thomas writes about business topics on the web.